Flying while Fat – Superfat Tips for International Air Travel

 General Stuff:

-Pre-boarding will also allow you to raise the armrest next to you before your fellow passengers arrive.
-Most folks will be too polite to ask you to put it down and that might afford you another inch or so of hip room.
+Pre-boarding will also allow you to raise the armrest next to you and get settled before your fellow passengers arrive.
+You can negotiate with them when they arrive about how they feel about leaving the armrest up and, if they are kind, that might afford you another inch or so of hip room.

 If you’re toward the front of the plane and in an aisle seat, consider boarding later.
 This will mean you’re not tucking in your arms while others are lumbering through with their luggage.